michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. But thou, O Lord, shalt laugh at them; thou shalt have all the heathen in derision.

-9. Because of his strength will I wait upon thee: for God is my defence.defence: Heb. high place
+9. Because of his strength will I wait upon thee: for God is my defence.

-10. The God of my mercy shall prevent me: God shall let me see my desire upon mine enemies.enemies: Heb. observers
+10. The God of my mercy shall prevent me: God shall let me see my desire upon mine enemies.

 11. Slay them not, lest my people forget: scatter them by thy power; and bring them down, O Lord our shield.